 Learn more about contemporary art in the Portland Institute for Contemporary Art’s Resource Room.
 It is both an archive and library, housing over 3,500 artist publications, magazines, and audio and video recordings, as well as a video archive of performances and lectures presented by PICA over the span of the organization's history.

-Coming soon: Rainy Days, Part 2: Free Museums!
+But wait, there's more!
+Check out Rainy Days, Part 2: Free Museums!